 Alocasia Chantrieri

-This Alocasia hybrid is a very uncommon and exceptional cross between the severely endangered Alocasia Sanderiana and Alocasia Metallica.
+This Alocasia hybrid is an uncommon and exceptional cross between the severely endangered Alocasia Sanderiana and Alocasia Metallica.
 It has gorgeously dark and nearly black glossy leaves with strong veining and rich maroon undersides.

-It is best grown under strong indirect sun exposure, as well as brief periods of partly direct sunlight, a chunky, well-draining soil mixture, moderate to high temperatures, and greater humidity.
+It is best grown under strong indirect sun exposure and brief periods of partly direct sunlight, a chunky, well-draining soil mixture, moderate to high temperatures, and greater humidity.
 And like every other Alocasia plant, it should be grown out of the reach of pets as it is dangerous to them.

 Alocasia Lauterbachiana Purple Sword

-It also goes by the name Alocasia lauterbachiana and has stems and leaves that are both dark purple and sword-shaped.
-It stands on tall, purple to brown petioles with scalloped edges and crimson undersides.
+It also goes by the name Alocasia lauterbachiana.
+It has stems and leaves that are both dark purple and sword-shaped.
+It stands on tall, purple-to-brown petioles with scalloped edges and crimson undersides.

 Its leaves may reach a maximum length of 2 feet and a maximum width of 2 inches.
 The plant may grow as high as four feet in the wild but is limited to a height of 1 to 3 feet when grown indoors for decorative purposes.